-When people think of professional speakers, they frequently think of keynote speakers, who give presentations that are typically delivered in an hour or less timeframe, and often to larger audiences.
-With larger audiences and that short a delivery time, it's obviously pretty difficult to create change on a deep, cultural level.
-You will often hear the expectations of these types of audiences typically summed up this way: "If I can learn one or two good ideas from this presentation, I'll be happy."
+When people think of professional speakers, often they think of keynote speakers, who give presentations that are typically delivered in an hour-or-less time frame, and often to larger audiences.
+With larger audiences and that short of a delivery time, it's pretty difficult to create change on a deep, cultural level.
+Often the expectations of these types of audiences typically can be summed up this way: "If I can learn one or two good ideas from this presentation, I'll be happy."

 When I first left Xerox, I swore I would never conduct a keynote presentation.
-After all, I came from what I had always felt was the Green Berets of speakers, Xerox.
-We didn't walk into a room to speak to necessarily teach you one or two good ideas to motivate or make you feel better.
+After all, I came from what I had always felt was the Green Berets of speakers, Xerox-the greatest trainers on earth.
+We didn't necessarily walk into a room to speak to teach you one or two good ideas to motivate or make you feel better.
 We taught repeatable, predictable techniques that required fairly lengthy workshops.
 To talk to a group for an hour and call it training was ridiculous in our eyes.

-My first year in business, I was frequently asked to deliver keynotetype presentations.
+My first year in business, I frequently was asked to deliver keynote-type presentations.
 I declined.
 There was no way I was going to give in and compromise my materials.
-Then one day, a new client came up and successfully persuaded me.
-The client asked me what I normally got paid, and offered to double it.
+Then one day a new client successfully persuaded me to deliver such a presentation by asking me what I normally got paid and offering to double it.
 A keynote speaker was born.

 It didn't take me long to fall in love with this style of delivery.
-Not only was the money good, but also the wear and tear on my body was a lot less.
+Not only was the money good, but the wear and tear on my body was a lot less.
 Which would you prefer: spending a couple of days on the road and speaking for eight or more hours, or getting up early, blowing into town, taking a limo to and from your speaking site, and making it home for dinner?
-I fell in love with this Rock Star existence, and who wouldn't?
-Then 9/11 happened.
+I fell in love with this rock star existence, and who wouldn't?
+Then in 2002, the stock market corrected, the economy turned, and the speaking industry changed with it.

-The unspeakable tragedy that befell our country had many longlasting repercussions.
-Those speakers who made a living giving keynotes and motivating audiences for an hour suffered the most, with many going out of business.
+Those speakers who made a living giving keynotes and motivating audiences for an hour suffered, with many going out of business.
 In a sense, the herd was thinned a bit.
 Those speakers who remained in business were forced to adapt to a new way of working with clients, and keynote-type deliveries fell out of vogue.
+Within a few years the industry crawled back to life, and in 2008, as the market dropped, the herd thinned once again.
+The industry came back to life once again within a few years, and so it goes.